Skip to Main Content

 Where Skua Sits in Edinburgh's Current Small-Plates Scene

 Edinburgh's mid-price creative dining has fractured in interesting ways over the past few years.
 At one end, tasting-menu formats with four-figure covers cluster around addresses like Martin Wishart, The Kitchin, Timberyard, and Condita, all operating at the ££££ tier where the expectation is a structured evening with matched wine and considerable ceremony.
 At the other end, a looser generation of sharing-plate venues has emerged, drawing on seasonal British produce without the overhead or formality of the full tasting format.
 Skua belongs firmly in the latter category, priced at ££ and built around small plates that prioritise ingredient clarity over architectural complexity.
-The Bib Gourmand recognition from Michelin in both 2024 and 2025 confirms what the format suggests: this is cooking that punches above its price bracket without overreaching into fine-dining theatre.
+Michelin's Bib Gourmand recognition in 2024 and 2025 confirms the format's appeal: this is cooking that delivers strong value without overreaching into fine-dining theatre.

 For context on how that value proposition compares across the broader Modern British spectrum, venues like CORE by Clare Smyth in London or The Ledbury represent what the format looks like with full Michelin-star investment.
 The Bib Gourmand category exists precisely for places that achieve genuine quality without that price escalation, and Skua has now held that designation across two consecutive guides.